awslabs/Renate/doc/getting_started/how_to_run_training.rst

 For more suggestions and details about how to design a search space, see the `Syne Tune documentation <https://github.com/awslabs/syne-tune/blob/main/docs/search_space.md>`_.
-If you do not know which search space to use, you can adopt a default one by calling :py:func:`~renate.tuning.config_spaces.config_space` and passing the name of your algorithm to it.
+If you do not know which search space to use, you can adopt a default one by calling :py:func:`~renate.utils.config_spaces.config_space` and passing the name of your algorithm to it.

 .. code-block:: python

-    from renate.tuning.config_spaces import config_space
+    from renate.utils.config_spaces import config_space

     config_space("ER")

-After configuring the search space, it will be sufficient to add a few more arguments to the :py:func:`~renate.tuning.tuning.execute_tuning_job` function.
+After configuring the search space, it will be sufficient to add a few more arguments to the :py:func:`~renate.training.training.run_training_job` function.
 To start, please make sure that :code:`mode` and :code:`metric` (already introduced above) reflect your aim.
 Also, please make sure that in :code:`data_module_fn` a reasonable fraction of the data is assigned to the validation set, otherwise it will not be possible to measure validation performance reliably